ceos-seo/odc-colab/README.md

 # ODC-Colab
-ODC-Colab is a CEOS initiative to demonstrate [Open Data Cube](https://www.opendatacube.org/) notebooks running on Google Colab.
+ODC-Colab is a CEOS initiative to demonstrate [Open Data Cube](https://www.opendatacube.org/) notebooks running within [Google Colab](https://colab.research.google.com/).
 This is done through a Python module with methods that perform an automated setup of an ODC environment through simple method calls.

 This repository includes several example notebooks in the `./notebooks` directory.
 We suggest starting with